 Once you get to Edenmill you’ll find a large car park next to the farm shop which is a nice place to stop off for a bite to eat and they’ve gone to great lengths to offer activities to children so if the weather turns grotty at least you’ll have somewhere to take a quick detour.

 Inside you’ll find a soft play area, a small go-kart track and a mini-playground as well as a café and a quality butchers and there’s even a dog-friendly outdoor seating area which I thought was a nice touch.

-The route around the reservoir and back again is around six miles in total so it shouldn’t take much more than three hours to complete, and thankfully it’s well signposted from the car park so it’s pretty much impossible to get lost.
+The route around the reservoir and back again is about six miles in total so it shouldn’t take much more than three hours to complete, and thankfully it’s well signposted from the car park so it’s pretty much impossible to get lost.

 Along the way you’ll pass through the Auchineden Forest which seems to be a popular destination for both dog walkers and mountain bikers while an equally large reservoir lies to the south that’s partially circled by a road and a rough grass track.